Elizabeth Nyaruai

 Elizabeth Nyaruai (born appr.
 1927) was Kenya's first female police officer.
 Nyaruai lives alone in a mud hut on an 89 acre piece of land given to her in the late 1960s by President Jomo Kenyatta in the semi-arid parts of Nyeri South District.

 Family life

-Nyaruai was born in 1927 and was brought up on a white settler's farm where her father worked as a herds boy.
+Nyaruai was born in about 1927 and was brought up on a white settler's farm where her father worked as a herds boy.

 Scouting

 Nyaruai was one of the first Kenyan women to join the Scouting movement.
 After a white settler noticed her generosity, she convinced Nyaruai to become a Scout.
 Nyaruai was 10 years old.
 Nyaruai met Lord Baden-Powell, the founder of Scouting and is expected to attend ceremonies at his graveside in 2007 commemorating 100 years of Scouting.